ThanhVinhTong/Analyzing-Stock-Data-and-Give-Comments/README.md

+# Analyzing Stock Data and Give Comments
-# This project will analyzed processed data and give comments about that.
+This project will analyzed processed data and give comments about that.